semantic-rs/semantic-rs/README.md

 ```
 This performs the following operations:
 - Create or update `Changelog.md` containing everything that changed
-- It creates a new commit containing the following changes:
+- Create a new commit containing the following changes:
   - `Changelog.md`
   - An updated `Cargo.toml` with the new version number
-- A new tag pointing to the last commit created recently
+- Create a new annotated git tag pointing to the last commit created recently and including the Changelog for the new version

 Note that commits and tags are created with your configured git user and email.